Roasted Cauliflower “Hummus”

-Looking for a healthy snack or appetizer?
-Try this Roasted Cauliflower Hummus!
-It’s flavorful, easy to make, and ready in 25 minutes!
+This Roasted Cauliflower Hummus is flavorful, easy to make, and ready in 25 minutes!
 Plus it’s naturally gluten-free, vegan, low-carb, paleo, keto, and Whole30 compliant!

 I think there is nothing more versatile than cauliflower.
-It can become a crunchy pizza base, mashed “potatoes,” and it even turns into a rice substitute.
+It can become a crunchy pizza base, mash “potatoes,” and even turns into a rice substitute.

 Cauliflower is also the perfect replacement for chickpeas to make an incredibly creamy and smooth hummus.

-When you try it, you will likely find yourself saying: “I can’t believe it’s not real hummus!” because it tastes just like the classic version.
+I know it’s technically not hummus as there are no chickpeas in it but when you try it, you will likely find yourself saying, “I can’t believe it’s not real hummus!”
+It tastes just like the classic version.

 Many ingredients in this recipe are similar to my traditional hummus: